What is the Wings Project?

 - Attendance at annual reviews.

-During term time The Wings Project 'take over' The Swan two days a week - Tuesday and Wednesday - from opening time until about 1.30pm.
-Our own Bar Staff, along with Green Room School staff, are there to provide education and support of key skills required for the hospitality sector including:
+During term time The Wings Project 'take over' The Swan to provide Wings Wednesday and Epic Thursdays.
+Our own Bar Staff, along with Green Room College staff, are there to provide education and support of key skills required for the hospitality sector including:

 - General work experience.